 Leylands and Canker Diseases

-Your trees could also be changing colors due to diseases like cankers.
+Your trees could also be changing color due to diseases such as cankers.
 Caused by a fungus, it can lead to branch dieback that eventually moves into the cypress’s main trunk if the issue isn’t handled.
-If this occurs, the entire tree can die, but you can avoid this if you keep a lookout for the signs of canker disease.
+If this occurs, the entire tree can die, but you can avoid it by looking for signs of canker disease.

 Symptoms can manifest as sunken patches on branches, usually dark brown.
 You might also notice small fungal growths within the cankers.
-The tips of impacted branches tend to shift to brown or yellow colors.
+The tips of impacted branches tend to turn brown or yellow.

 Cypresses and the Blight

-Blight is a plant disease that causes accelerated browning followed by death in leaves and branches.
-Kabatina tip blight is a variation of the affliction that causes Leyland shoots to turn brown and then scarlet.
-Overall, blight produces discolored needles that begin brown and turn gray before potentially falling early.
+Blight is a plant disease that causes accelerated browning and death in leaves and branches.
+Kabatina tip blight is a variation of the affliction that causes Leyland shoots to turn brown and scarlet.
+Blight produces discolored needles that begin brown and turn gray before potentially falling early.

 Blight damages branches and slows down a tree’s growth, but death can occur if the damage is extensive enough.
 Specimens could also die if their growth is overly stunted before the seasons change.
 Removing affected areas cleanly can help ease the disease’s severity.